blurymind/1dollar_gesture_recogniser/README.md

 - lineV
 - heart
 - circle

-It can record shapes for recognition- and add them to a json file, which gets loaded on start
+It can record shapes for recognition- and add them to a json file (\\recordedGestures.json) , which gets loaded on start

 The developer can set limited ink - to limit the size of shapes that can be drawn Upon recognising a shape, it also emits a signal of what shape it is and how much ink was left when it was completed